-The bill requires that if a SUS or FCS institution implements a priority system for the assignment of students to or award of housing operated by the institution, year-round housing, or work-study opportunities, then it must give first priority to students who are eligible for the tuition and fee exemption due to their involvement with the child welfare system or classification as a homeless child or youth.
+If a SUS or FCS institution implements a priority system for the assignment of students to or award of housing operated by the institution, year-round housing, or work-study opportunities, then it must give first priority to students who are eligible for the tuition and fee exemption due to their involvement with the child welfare system or classification as a homeless child or youth.
 Residence halls or dormitory residences are more often found at state universities than state colleges because the latter typically have more students who commute to campus.
-The bill also prohibits FCS institutions and state universities from requiring a student to have a cosigner or guarantor to obtain housing if the student receives housing support under the Road-to-Independence Program or is receiving continuing care through extended foster care.
+FCS institutions and state universities are prohibited from requiring a student to have a cosigner or guarantor to obtain housing if the student receives housing support under the Road-to-Independence Program or is receiving continuing care through extended foster care.
 (Section 1).

-The bill requires DCF, community-based care lead agencies (CBCs), and housing authorities to administer the federal Foster Youth to Independence (FYI) initiative and other federal programs and vouchers offered by the United States Department of Housing and Urban Development (HUD).
+DCF, community-based care lead agencies (CBCs), and housing authorities must administer the federal Foster Youth to Independence (FYI) initiative and other federal programs and vouchers offered by the United States Department of Housing and Urban Development (HUD).
 This may require DCF, CBCs, and their subcontracted service providers to do any of the following: